Protective Clothing Category I

 Specifically, Personal Protective Equipment (PPE) falls under Category I when it provides protection against minor physical risks that do not cause irreversible injury.
 This PPE, therefore, protects against superficial injury caused by:

 - Mechanical tools;

 - Cleaning materials or prolonged contact with water;

 - Contact with hot objects, not exceeding 50°C;

-- Ordinary atmospheric phenomena in the course of professional activities;
+- Ordinary atmospheric phenomena encountered during professional activities;

-- Minor collisions and vibrations that could cause permanent injury to vital organs;
+- Minor collisions and vibrations that could lead to permanent injury to vital organs;

-- Eye injuries due to exposure to sunlight (not to be confused with injuries resulting from observation of the sun).
+- Eye injuries resulting from exposure to sunlight (distinct from injuries resulting from observing the sun).

 Category I PPE is designed so that the wearer can assess its effectiveness.
-Another important feature, defined in the “Regulation (EU) 2016/425 of 9 March 2016 on personal protective equipment”, is that every garment or device belonging to this category must have a CE declaration of conformity issued by the manufacturer, and the CE marking must be placed on the PPE and its packaging.
+Another crucial requirement, as defined in the “Regulation (EU) 2016/425 of 9 March 2016 on personal protective equipment,” is that every garment or device falling into this category must possess a CE declaration of conformity issued by the manufacturer, and the CE marking must be affixed to the PPE and its packaging.